Digital-Architects-Avans/rmc-api/README.md

 # rmc-api
-Rent My Car Web API using the Ktor framework for the Full Stack Adnroid Development module.
+Rent My Car Web API using the Ktor framework for the Full Stack Android Development module.